Missouri map with county lines and different colors to indicate the intensity of any drought conditions as of March 21, 2023

 Landowners should contact their local county soil and water conservation district office for additional information and assistance.

-• Water Access Locations Viewer - Interactive map showing available water sources for farmers.
-Producers will need to obtain a special use permit when pumping from a conservation area.
+• Water Access Locations Viewer - Missouri Department of Conservation's Interactive map showing available water sources for farmers at 36 conservation areas.
+Water is accessible during normal operational hours.
+Contacting MDC area managers before collecting water from conservation areas is required.
 Those contacts are included in the map.

 • Hay Directory - Missouri Department of Agriculture